2017 Accredited Online History Degrees

-An online associate degree in history combines classes in world history with other humanities and liberal arts classes.
+An online associate degree in history is good preparation for students who plan on continuing their educations by earning bachelor's degrees in the field or a similar academic discipline.
+These online degrees combine classes in world history with other humanities and liberal arts classes.
 Foundational courses explore subjects such as philosophy, natural science, social science, and fine arts.
-Associate degrees are good preparation for students who plan on earning a bachelor's degree in history.